30 DIY Indoor Herb Garden Ideas

 Creative Cloud Hanging Plant Flowerpot Home Garden

 These nifty little planters are available for sale on several websites, but the design is simple.
-Replicating it with a few items from the hardware store should be no more than a few hours of work.
+Replicating it with a few items from the hardware store should be the work of no more than a few hours.

 Upside Indoor Planter